 I believe we can…and we must.

 I was touched and inspired by a recent short post from The Rev. Alexander D. MacPhail in his blog A Way Through the Wilderness.
 It was called “Don’t Give Up.”
-I hope you’ll read the whole piece, but it ends with these encouraging words:
+The piece is no longer available online, but it ends with these encouraging words:

 My father says that reciting a verse from Rudyard Kipling’s poem “If” over and over again was the only thing that got him through his Army Air Corps training (running with a backpack in the Arizona desert) when he was preparing for WWII combat: